Click on the links below for answers to many of your most frequently asked questions.

 3. What are the academic policies for participation in a student organization?

-All students serving in elected or appointed positions of leadership shall maintain a 2.5 cumulative GPA.
-At the beginning of each semester, the Office of Student Engagement & Leadership will confirm that the contact person for each registered student organization is in compliance with this policy.
+All students serving in elected or appointed positions of leadership shall maintain a 2.5 cumulative GPA and not be on academic or conduct probation.
+At the beginning of each semester, the Office of Student Engagement & Leadership will confirm that the officers for each registered student organization are in compliance with this policy.
 If a person does fall below the requirement, the student organization will be expected to name a replacement within two weeks of notification.
-If a student wishes to appeal, they should contact the Director of Student Engagement & Leadership.
+If a student wishes to appeal the GPA requirement , they should contact the Director of Student Engagement & Leadership; probation is not appealable per university policy.

 4. How do I find an advisor?

 Find a faculty or staff member who shares a similar interest or expertise in the mission of the student organization you are trying to start.
-Contact the Office of Student Engagement & Leadership for assistance finding an advisor.
+Email the SEAL staff at email@example.com for assistance finding an advisor.

 5. What is the role of the advisor?